Helping Families Become Aware of Their Important Roles in the Recovery Process

 - In 2012, 880,000 people sought treatmentin the state of Pennsylvania.
 Although a staggering number, there also are 22 million people who have been in recovery for more than 10 years.

 - According to the Coalition for Drug Abuse, Pennsylvania is in the Top 10 states for heroin overdoses.

 Family awareness and involvement in the recovery process is critical to attain the best outcome.
 The recovery process has a 32% increase in success, as noted in national statistics, when both of a resident’s parents participate.

 In our family program, we are dedicated to open, on-going communication with all of our residents’ mothers and fathers.
 We discuss progress and setbacks with every parent on a weekly basis.
 We are there to help guide you through the entire process of your son’s treatment.

-The addicted person sets the tone of the house.
+Remember: the addicted person often sets the tone of the house.
 Families take on the mood of the addict, who becomes the center of attention.
 Everything revolves around him/her.
 The other children in the house do not get the same attention as the addict.
 Resentments form, and the home becomes divided.
-That is when codependency ignites; habits and rituals form in an attempt to save the addicted person.
+That is when codependency ignites; habits and rituals form in an attempt to “save” the addicted person.

 At Little Creek, our family is rooted in trust, mutual respect and genuine compassion.
 Our residents are empowered to work towards what they want, and to celebrate their sober lives.
 We understand that for some families, this part of the addiction recovery process can be more challenging than for others – but we promise, it is always worth the effort.
 Being mindful of one another is an important lesson for our residents, and for their families.
 We can give you the tools you need to succeed, and to find a new, stronger, and healthier way to build loving relationships with your sons.